Designs V2- The Orchid – Insanity www.gndesigns.net

 Psychiatric coercion forms only one plank of the Chinese state’s persecution of the Falun Gong, which draws on Buddhism, Taoism and Chinese medicine and views itself as much as a new form of science as a new religion.
 It is widespread, and vocal.
 It clearly frightens the Chinese government, which banned it after ten thousand Falun Gong practitioners protested in silence outside the headquarters of the Communist Party of China.
 In the hypocritical West, meanwhile, corporate governments reveal their own fear of dissent and exposure through their persecution of principled and articulate individuals.

-In New Zealand in 2009, a political activist and writer for Uncensored Magazine, Clare Swinney, was incarcerated for writing an article entitled ‘Why Does TVNZ [Television New Zealand] Lie to us about 9/11?’, which cited evidence that the US government was involved in the September 2001 attacks.
+In New Zealand in 2009, a political activist and writer for Uncensored Magazine, Clare Swinney, received death threats after publishing an article entitled ‘Why Does TVNZ [Television New Zealand] Lie to us about 9/11?’, which cited evidence that the US government was involved in the September 2001 attacks.
 She also brought a complaint to the Broadcasting Standards Authority alleging that the television station’s claim that Osama Bin Laden carried out the attacks was an outright lie.
-A few days later she was taken into psychiatric custody by social workers and police officers, who told her that they were acting on a ‘tip-off’ from a relative that Swinney might be suicidal.
-At Northland Base Hospital in Whangarei she was diagnosed as delusional, on the basis of her belief that the 9/11 attacks were orchestrated by criminal elements within the US government.
+A few days later she was taken into psychiatric custody by social workers and police officers, who told her that they were acting on a tip-off from a relative that Swinney might be suicidal.
+At Northland Base Hospital in Whangarei she was diagnosed as delusional, and it soon became apparent that the only reason she was being held was her belief that the 9/11 attacks were orchestrated by criminal elements within the US government.
 This diagnosis is illegal under New Zealand law, where section 4 of the New Zealand Mental Heath Act states that no one can be judged to be mentally ill solely on the basis of their political beliefs.
-The psychiatrists at Whangerei refused to look at evidence – Swinney’s well-researched hard-copy published articles – that her beliefs were rationally held.
+The psychiatrists at Whangerei refused to look at evidence – Swinney’s well-researched published articles – that her beliefs were rationally held.
 Instead, the chief psychiatrist, Dr Carlos Zubaran, held to his diagnosis of a delusional disorder for the duration of Swinney’s incarceration, from which she was only able to extricate herself after eleven days.

 This Sachwalterschaftsverfahren or court guardianship is usually used for extremely elderly people who are diagnosed as senile, and means you give all your rights to the court.